Complex Problems.. Simple Solutions

 PETROPHYSICS Pty Ltd, Perth, Australia +61 416 058 916 petrophysics.net

-SHORT CV Dr Mark Deakin is a consultant, author and course instructor in Petrophysical Data Integration.
-He holds a Ph.D. in ‘Integrated Petrophysics’ from London’s Imperial College, is an ex Amoco petrophysicist, and has 25 years experience, including 15 as an instructor and director of his consulting company PETROPHYSICS Pty Ltd. He has performed over 60 detailed reservoir studies in Southeast Asia’s difficult carbonate and stacked ‘low-contrast pay’ reservoirs and recently in unconventional fracture stimulation developments.
-He keeps abreast of new technology by operations work and updating training courses.
-Deakin’s proven approach is to identify and rank reserves uncertainties then guide companies toward defensible booked reserves via a process of targeted data acquisition, data hierarchy and systematic integration.
-After his PhD Deakin authored the first public Integrated Petrophysics course in 1989 which has evolved into the industry benchmark petrophysics training course.* Deakin has also developed integrated petrophysics courses for Carbonate & Fractures, How to use SCAL with modern logs, Unconventionals and Renewable Energy.
-The powerful PetroDB-WEB core-log-test linked database is his current project.
+SHORT CV Mark Deakin is a consultant, author and course instructor in Petrophysical Data Integration.
+He holds a Ph.D. in ‘Integrated Petrophysics’ from London’s Imperial College, is an ex Amoco petrophysicist and has over 25 years’ experience, including 18 as a course instructor with Petro Skills and HOT Eng.
+He has performed over 60 detailed reservoir studies worldwide; primarily in Southeast Asia’s low-contrast pay, carbonates & fractured reservoirs.
+Deakin’s proven approach is to identify and rank reserves uncertainties then guide companies towards defensible booked reserves via the application of new technology, targeted data acquisition and a systematic, logical integration of all related data.
+After his PhD Deakin authored the first public Integrated Petrophysics course in 1989 which has evolved into the industry benchmark petrophysics training course.
+This was followed by courses in Carbonates & Fracture petrophysics; How to use SCAL with Modern Logs and Renewable Energy.
+The uniquely powerful PetroDB-WEB core-log-test linked database is his current project.
 Deakin is an active member of SPWLA and his consulting company PETROPHYSICS Pty Ltd has offices in Perth, Australia.

 • Qualified: A PhD in “Integrated Petrophysics” from London’s Imperial College.
 All MSc Petroleum Geology and Petroleum Engineering course lectures attended.
 Ongoing attendance to specialist courses.